ditrit/specimen/README.md

     - boolean
     - nullType

-# A termination can be a scalar or a list of scalars.
-In the case of a list,
+# A tip can be a scalar or a list of scalars.
+In the case of a list, all the
-# the current branch will be demultiplied in subbranches.
-If you have two of
+# combination of values taken from this list and lists of other parameters will
-# these subbranches or more, they produce the effect of a test matrixes or
+# be generated and run.
+This produces the effect of a test matrix.
-# test tensor.
-termination:
+tip:
   _oneOf:
     - scalar
     - _listOf: scalar